 ICE Acting Director Thomas Homan says he'll retire

-Thomas Homan, the combative acting director of Immigration and Customs Enforcement (ICE), announced Monday that he will retire from federal service after 34 years, The Associated Press and other news agencies reported.
+Thomas Homan, the combative acting director of Immigration and Customs Enforcement (ICE), announced Monday that he will retire from federal service after 34 years.

 In a statement, Homan said: "It has been the honor of my life to lead the men and woman of ICE for more than a year."
 He added that he was retiring to focus on his family and praised ICE agents for their work "in the face of unfair and false criticism from politicians and the media."